oVirt/ovirt-site/source/vdsm/vm-startup.html.md

 <!-- -->

 *   introduce 'staging area' for VMs being created, e.g. while the creation thread is running.
-In a nutshell, a separate private vmContainer-like structure to hold half-baked VMs. promote
+In a nutshell, a separate private vmContainer-like structure to hold half-baked VMs.

-VMs to vmContainer -as it is now- only when they are fully created.
-Objective: improve transactional behaviour as seen from the outside (engine), and make code more robust.
+move VMs to public vmContainer -as it is now- only when they are fully created.
+Rationale: improve transactional behaviour as seen from the outside (engine), and make code more robust.